 Heat, Humidity and Collections Care

-By Rebecca Larson-Troyerthermometer
+By Rebecca Larson-Troyer

 The humidity and fluctuating temperatures of late likely have many of us thinking about the preservation and care of our collections.
 The degree to which changes in temperature and humidity affect collections is debated by experts, but most agree that controlling environment is key to preservation.
 (When considering preservation, think prevention.)
 Recommended guidelines for environment vary depending on a number of factors.
 Thankfully, a wealth of free resources exists for determining the best (or better) storage environment for collections.
 Here are a few: